open-compass/opencompass/docs/en/user_guides/dataset_prepare.md

 2. OpenCompass Self-built Datasets

 In addition to supporting Huggingface's existing datasets, OpenCompass also provides some self-built CN datasets.
-In the future, a dataset-related Repo will be provided for users to download and use.
+In the future, a dataset-related link will be provided for users to download and use.
 Following the instructions in the document to place the datasets uniformly in the `./data` directory can complete dataset preparation.

 It is important to note that the Repo not only contains self-built datasets, but also includes some HF-supported datasets for testing convenience.

 ## Dataset Selection

-In each dataset configuration file, the dataset will be defined in the `{}_datasets` variable, such as `afqmc_datasets` in `ChineseUniversal/CLUE_afqmc/CLUE_afqmc_gen_db509b.py`.
+In each dataset configuration file, the dataset will be defined in the `{}_datasets` variable, such as `afqmc_datasets` in `CLUE_afqmc/CLUE_afqmc_gen_db509b.py`.

 ```python
 afqmc_datasets = [